 Water mass modification beneath ice shelves may also have a role in ‘Antarctic bottom water’ formation.
 This cold, dense, salty water is created when sea ice forms in winter in special ‘ice factory’ areas or ‘polynyas’.
 As sea ice forms, it rejects salt, making the water below saltier and denser.
 This sinks to the deep ocean and results in powerful currents of cold water that drive global ocean mixing and regulate atmospheric temperatures.

 Antarctic bottom water, as well as the freshwater distribution from the melting of ice shelves and icebergs, has a profound influence on ocean circulation patterns.
 Changes in these patterns, as a result of changes in bottom water formation and ice shelf melting, have a major influence on regional climate and an impact on important oceanic ecosystems and fish stocks.

 The Amery Ice Shelf

-The Amery Ice Shelf Ocean Research (AMISOR) project aims to directly measure ocean characteristics, seawater circulation and the melt-freeze processes occurring at the base of the shelf using boreholes through the ice into the underlying ocean cavity.
-These are created using a purpose built hot water drill system to melt its way right through the shelf.
-Sampling is done whilst the borehole is kept open, with collection of short ice cores and sea floor sediment records, measurement of seawater properties throughout the water column, and video recording of the borehole walls, ocean cavity, and sea floor.
-Long-term monitoring instruments are then allowed to freeze in place to record annual cycles in the ice and seawater below.
+Research on the Amery Ice Shelf, for example, aims to directly measure ocean characteristics, seawater circulation and the melt-freeze processes occurring at the base of the shelf, using boreholes through the ice into the underlying ocean cavity.
+These boreholes have been created using a purpose-built hot water drill system to melt its way right through the shelf.

 What are we finding?